Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 Turning your thermostat down, even just by 1 degree, can save you £80 a year.
 The Energy Saving trust has a really useful guide to thermostats and smart meters.

 In smart homes, electronic devices communicate with each other to activate gadgets, appliances and in this case smart thermostats.
 This is commonly referred to as the 'Internet of Things'.
 Smart technologies, such a smart thermostat, are a great energy efficiency and money saving initiative.
 They cost around £200 including installation and are available from all main household or DIY stores.

 Smart thermostats such as the Hive or Nest can be controlled remotely via an app on your mobile phone or other device, so they save energy as they optimise your heating.
-For example, if you are away for the weekend, your heating and hot water are switched off, yet you still return to a warm home.
+For example, if you are away for the weekend, your heating and hot water can be easily switched off, yet you still return to a warm home.
 Similarly, your home can be zoned so if you work from home, the heating is only in areas of the house you are using during the day.

-While they have only been on the market for a few years, over a million homes are reaping the benefit of having a smart thermostat installed.
+Millions of homes are reaping the benefit of having a smart thermostat installed.